Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 All data types that are no string values are converted to string.
 The length of a custom field string is limited to 255 characters.

-### Images
+#### Images

 The first image in the corresponding attribute is marked as thumbnail image for the offer.
 The alt-text of an image will be added as description for that image.
 Every other field is not supported.
 For detailed information, see [Check product images](../Integration/04_ManageProductData#check-product-images).

-### Videos
+#### Videos
 Product videos are not supported by the driver.
-If you have a strong need to have videos available, ask your *Actindo* contact person for support.
+If you have a strong need to have videos available, contact your MPS consultant at *Actindo*.

-### Related Offers
+#### Related Offers

 You can select related offers in the corresponding attribute.
-Offers can only be selected as related, if they exist as channels offers.
+You can select only those offers as related, if they exist as *Omni-Channel* offers for the *BigCommerce* connection.
 These offers are shown in *BigCommerce* as related if they are uploaded and available in the shop.

 ### Variants

 #### Variant options

 Since *BigCommerce* allows multiple types for variant options, the driver needs a way to determine the intended type for a variant option.
-You can handle types such as dropdowns, radio buttons, or rectangles by the connection settings.
+You can use types such as dropdowns, radio buttons, or rectangles by the connection settings.
 For detailed information on these types, see [Configure BigCommerce connection](../Integration/02_ManageBigCommerceConnection.md#configure-bigcommerce-connection).

 Alternatively, the “color-swatch type” is available which must be configured in a specific way.
 For detailed information, see [Configure color-swatch variant option](../Integration/04_ManageProductData.md#add-color-swatch-variant-option).

-### Omni-Channel attributes to BigCommerce attributes
+#### Omni-Channel attributes to BigCommerce attributes

 In variant sets, the *Omni-channel* module allows to select any attribute as changeable, but *BigCommerce* allows only certain attributes to be changeable per variant.
-Note that only attributes that are changeable in *BigCommerce* are changed on creation or update of a variant.
+Note that only attributes that are changeable in *BigCommerce* are modified when changing or creating a variant.
 Others are skipped.
 For detailed information, see [Check variant sets](../Integration/04_ManageProductData.md#check-variant-sets).

-### Multi-dimensional variants
+#### Multi-dimensional variants
 Multi-dimensional variants are variant sets that contain more than one variant option as defining attribute, for example size and color for clothes.

 The *BigCommerce* API allows creating variants by using variant options (defining attributes) and values (changeable attributes).
-However, during creating an offer, the API makes it possible to create more variants than would be possible with the options and values created by *Actindo*.
-In this case, customers can select and order products in the *BigCommerce* shopfront that does not exist.
+However, when creating an offer, the API allows the creation of more variants than those possible with *Actindo's* pre-defined options and values.
+As a result, customers would be able to select and order products in the *BigCommerce* shopfront that does not exist.

 **Example**
-An offer is created by using the two defining attributes size and color.
-By using these attributes two variants are created t-shirt-s-red (S, red) and t-shirt-m-green (M, green).
+An offer is created by using the two defining attributes "size" and "color".
+By using these attributes, two variants are created t-shirt-s-red (S, red) and t-shirt-m-green (M, green).
 The driver creates the following options and values:
 - Size (S, M),
 - Color (Green, Red)